ClementTsang/opal/README.md

    As of writing, GitHub Pages should work fine, and Cloudflare Pages is supposed to support it in the future.
 I haven't looked into other static webpage services.

+## Support

+Currently, only English (and a specific subset at that) is supported.
+However, support for more sources or other languages may be added in the future, and theoretically isn't too hard to add.

 ## Credits